ibmverse/verse-developer/_reference/reference.md

 ### Live Text (com.ibm.verse.ext.liveText)
 The Live Text extension point recognizes defined patterns of data in email, and displays the information with an underline.
 Clicking the live text displays a menu of custom actions; for example, to open a web application or start a chat.
 The pattern and the corresponding actions are defined in an extension that is added to Verse.

+Note: For a tutorial on creating Live Text extensions in Verse, see [Live Text Extension Tutorial][11].
+For instructions on exporting Live Text widgets from Notes so you can import them into Verse, see <Export plugin doc link placeholder>

 #### Required Properties for Extensions
 * __{string}__ `text` The text for the Live Text action.
 * __{string}__ `href` The Live Text link location.
 Use ${groupNumber} to define a variable in the href.
 The groupNumber is the group number of regular expression defined in recognizer.
 When execute a Live Text action, the ${groupNumber} will be replaced with text recognized by the groupNumber group.